 Our flagship VSSL Supplies is used by the Canadian Armed Forces for their wilderness survival school as a training aid.
 You'll find professional/military reviews of our products here.

 Each VSSL unit is made from military spec (Mil_Spec) 6061 seamless extruded aluminum - practically indestructible.
 The lights are comprised of 3, 1 watt LED (Cree) bulbs.
-Three bulbs provide redundancy.
+Three bulbs provides redundancy.

 When properly closed, each VSSL cylinder and its contents are protected from the elements including temporary exposure to water.
 The light is water-resistant on its own or attached to a VSSL.

 Our lights use 3 N-type (generic name), or E90 (Energizer) batteries.
-They are outstanding batteries and can be found in most hardware stores, or ordered through us: (click here to order batteries)
+They are outstanding batteries and can be found in most hardware stores, electronic stores, camera stores, or ordered through us: (click here to order batteries)

 We spent substantial time in product development sourcing the best type of battery for this application with the help of the experts from Emerging Power.
 Emerging Power is an ISO 9001:2008 certified – ITAR registered and FM Certified products -manufacturer of OEM and replacement batteries and charger products based in New Jersey.
 Their list of satisfied OEMs includes many Fortune 500 customers.

-AAA batteries are far more common.
-We know this.
-AAA and AA batteries power most small portable electronics.
+AAA batteries are far more common; we know this.
+AAA and AA batteries power most of today's small portable electronics.
 The downside is that these batteries are snapped up really fast in the event of an emergency.
 Disasters such as Hurricane Katrina taught us that less common batteries are actually more readily available during supply shortages.
 We can assume that hoarding during the zombie apocalypse will also deplete store shelves of more common batteries.

-Our N-Type batteries have the same capacity as a high end (Energizer, Duracell) AAA battery (~1000 mAh*) but with a smaller form factor, allowing us to create a smaller light.
+Our N-Type batteries have the same capacity as a high end (Energizer, Duracell) AAA battery (~1000 mAh*) but with a smaller form factor, allowing us to create a smaller light but still use high capacity batteries.

 Battery installation instructions: